Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 21. Garden of Life Sport Organic Plant-Based Protein

-- Lead Level: 564% over limit (5.64x over safe level)
+- Lead Level: 564% of daily limit (5.64× the safe limit)

 - Max Servings: 1¼ per week